outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       - if resources are spent removing toxins like alcohol, fewer resources can be allocated to communication & other tasks that fight cancer https://www.therecoveryvillage.com/drug-addiction/health-concerns/

+      - cell death => acetaldehyde => inflammation => cell communication
+        - this could be part of why lack of stressor handler usage is linked to cancer
+        - the cells in a certain organ, sub-system, or area arent being used, so they dont die from replacement with new cells
+        - then the cell death => cell communication pathway isnt activated, and cell communication in that region is decreased, leaving the path clear for cancerous processes to spiral out of control

   ### Interfaces